The Top 5 Reasons Why Your Smoke Alarm Is Beeping

 The Battery Needs Changing

 When the battery in your smoke alarm is starting to get weak, the alarm is designed to warn you to change the battery by emitting an intermittent chirp or beep.
 The National Fire Protection Agency (NFPA) recommends homeowners change the battery in their smoke alarm once a year.
-Pay attention to the manufacturer’s instructions in case they specify that a specific brand or model or battery must be used.
+Pay attention to the manufacturer’s instructions in case they specify that a brand or model of battery must be used.
 If you have a smoke alarm with a non-replaceable, 10-year battery and it starts to beep, replace the entire smoke alarm right away.